nfsu/NFS/README.md

 ```
 This function is called 'fromShader', it will create a new RGBA8 texture and for every pixel, it will run the function supplied.
 The function needs to return a u32 and take a Texture2D tex, u16 x, u16 y and the arguments you put in yourself.
 Remember to delete it when you don't need it anymore though.
 ## Supported file formats
-For supported file formats, check out the docs folder; this contains a description of every supported resource and their magicNumber/type id.
+For supported file formats, check out the [docs](docs) folder; this contains a description of every supported resource and their magicNumber/type id.
 ## Special thanks
 Thanks to /LagMeester4000 for creating magic templates that are used all the time in this API.
 Typelists are used from his repo at [/LagMeester4000/TypeList](https://github.com/LagMeester4000/TypeList).

+Thanks to /velddev for creating UI icons and feedback on UI-layout.

 ## Nintendo policies
 Nintendo policies are strict, especially on fan-made content.
 If you are using this to hack roms, please be sure to NOT SUPPLY roms or ROM files and if you're using this, please ensure that copyright policies are being kept.
 I am not responsible for any programs made with this, for it is only made to create new roms or use existing roms in the fair use policy.
 ### Legal issues